-The effects of the illegal referendum organised by the regional government of Catalonia on the 1st of October proposing a unilateral separation from Spain are starting to weigh on the Spanish property sector, not just the housing market in Catalonia.
+The effects of the unconstitutional referendum organised by the regional government of Catalonia on the 1st of October proposing a unilateral separation from Spain are starting to weigh on the Spanish property sector, not just the housing market in Catalonia.

 Translation and adaptation of an article published in the Spanish financial daily Expansión.